Calabi-Yau properties of Postnikov diagrams: Categorification

 \begin{defn} Let $\frobcat$ be an exact $\KK$-linear category, as in \cite{buehlerexact}.
 We do not recall the full definition of this structure here, but simply note that any full extension-closed subcategory $\frobcat$ of an abelian category $\abcat$ has a natural structure of an exact category, by taking the class of short exact sequences to be the short exact sequences of $\abcat$ with terms in $\frobcat$.

-We say $\frobcat$ is a \emph{Frobenius category} if it has enough projective objects and enough injective objects (meaning that every object of $\frobcat$ admits a projective cover and an injective envelope) and these two classes of objects coincide.
+We say $\frobcat$ is a \emph{Frobenius category} if it has enough projective objects and enough injective objects, and these two classes of objects coincide.
 The \emph{stable category} $\stab{\frobcat}$ is obtained from $\frobcat$ by factoring out the ideal of morphisms which factor over a projective (equivalently injective) object, and has a natural triangulated structure \cite[\S I.2]{happeltriangulated}.
 We say that $\stab{\frobcat}$ is \emph{$2$-Calabi--Yau}, and $\frobcat$ is \emph{stably $2$-Calabi--Yau}, if $\stab{\frobcat}$ is Hom-finite and there is a functorial isomorphism

 for any two objects $X$ and $Y$ of $\stab{\frobcat}$, where $\Sigma$ is the shift functor in the triangulated structure of $\stab{\frobcat}$ (computed by taking the cokernel of an injective envelope) and $\Kdual$ is duality over the ground field $\KK$.